tidev/ti.admob/ios/documentation/view.md

 ### string adUnitId

-The ad Unit ID for admob.
+The ad Unit ID for Admob.

 ### string adBackgroundColor